ultimate-notion/ultimate-notion/docs/features.md

 Some of the feature listed here, loosely correspond to the features of the endpoints defined in the [Notion API].
 Please note that a slightly different terminology is used.
-Since the term *properties* is highly overloaded, we call the properties of a database *schema* and refer to the individual properties as *columns*.
-With *page properties*, we denote only the properties of a page within a database that correspond to the columns of the schema.
+Since the term *properties* is highly overloaded, we call the properties of a database as a whole *schema* and refer to the individual properties as *database properties* or sometimes *columns* in the context of a table or view.
+With *page properties*, we denote only the properties of a page within a database that correspond to the properties of the database schema.
 In contrast to that, the properties that every page has, e.g. title, icon, last edited by/time, etc., are called *page attributes*.

 ## Databases

 - [x] retrieve a database by its ID
 - [x] search for a database by its title
-- [x] create a new database with a given schema, i.e. columns and their types
+- [x] create a new database with a given schema, i.e. properties and their types
 - [x] delete/archive and restore/unarchive a database
-- [ ] update a database schema, i.e. adding/removing columns or changing their types
+- [ ] update a database schema, i.e. adding/removing properties or changing their types
-- [ ] change the properties of database columns, e.g. name, formula of formula column, options, etc.
+- [ ] change database properties, e.g. name, formula of formula property, options, etc.
 - [x] read the database attributes like title, description, cover, icon, etc.
 - [x] change database attributes like title, description, etc.
 - [x] retrieve all pages of a database